RedstoneWizard08/QuickScript/README.md

 series, as it helped me think about how to do this best and it gave me the inspiration for this project.

 Another huge thanks for the [cranelift-jit-demo](https://github.com/bytecodealliance/cranelift-jit-demo), as it helped me implement the code generator with Cranelift.

+Massive thank you to [@cfallin](https://github.com/cfallin) and [@bjorn3](https://github.com/bjorn3) for helping me learn how to use Cranelift properly and help me fix some critical issues.

 # Roadmap